Operads for algebraic quantum field theory: Preliminaries

-Proposition~\ref{propo:colimitsinAlg} implies that the colimit of the reflexive pair of parallel morphisms \eqref{eqn:colcoequal} is created by the forgetful functor to colored objects.
-Summing up, we obtain \begin{propo} The left adjoint functor $(f,\phi)_!$ of Theorem \ref{theo:coloradjunctionalgebras} maps an $\O$-algebra $(A,\alpha)\in \Alg(\O)$ to the $\P$-algebra given by the reflexive coequalizer
+Proposition~\ref{propo:colimitsinAlg} implies that the colimit of the reflexive pair of parallel morphisms \eqref{eqn:colcoequal} is created by the forgetful functor.
+Summing up, we obtain \begin{propo} The left adjoint functor $\phi_!$ of Theorem \ref{theo:coloradjunctionalgebras} maps an $\O$-algebra $A \in \Alg_\O(\MM)$ to the $\P$-algebra given by the reflexive coequalizer

-in $\Alg(\P)$, where $\partial_0$ and $\partial_1$ are given in \eqref{eqn:partial0} and \eqref{eqn:partial1}, and the reflector is \eqref{eqn:reflectorrrrr}. \end{propo}
+in $\Alg_\P(\MM)$, where $\partial_0$ and $\partial_1$ are given in \eqref{eqn:partial0} and \eqref{eqn:partial1}, and the reflector is \eqref{eqn:reflectorrrrr}. \end{propo}

-We shall also need the following lemmas for our work. \begin{lem} Forming the pullback functor along an $\Op(\MM)$-morphism according to \eqref{eqn:fphiastAlg} preserves identities and compositions, i.e.\